 Vegan Potato Soup + Wine Pairing

 Viognier or Chardonnay – A full-bodied white wine will amplify the creaminess of the soup which makes the whole experience super decadent.
 We love this vegan-friendly Yalumba Viognier and this California chardonnay from Wente.

-Beaujolais – If topped with vegan bacon, a light-bodied red wine like this Beaujolais Nouveau (made with Gamay grapes) could work super well without overpowering the soup like other reds might.
+Beaujolais – If topped with vegan bacon, a light-bodied red wine like this vegan-friendly Beaujolais from Louis Jadot (made with Gamay grapes) could work super well without overpowering the soup like other reds might.

 How to Store Leftover Potato Soup